boltlabs-inc/zkchannels-spec/tezos/merchant-database.md

 - **Channel ID**: Used to look up the channel in subsequent steps to update the status.
 - **Contract ID**: Used to perform operations on chain.
-- **Merchant Deposit, Customer Deposit**: The amount initially deposited by the merchant and customer, respectively, upon establishing the channel.
+- **Merchant Deposit, Customer Deposit**: The amount initially deposited by the merchant (`init_merchant_balance`) and customer (`init_customer_balance`), respectively, upon establishing the channel.
 The merchant may use this for its own accounting purposes outside the scope of the protocol.
 - **Status**: Used to determine valid operations on the channel.
 The possible statuses are listed in the table below.
 - **Closing Balances**: The balances that have been paid out on chain.